 If your mom always blames you for her happiness, chances are, you will end up hating your mom more than she hates you.
-You should know that her trait stems from her dissatisfaction with her life.
+You should know that her resentment towards her children stems from her dissatisfaction with her life.
 Show her that you can still find your sources of happiness without her.
 This will kill her inside and teach her some lessons.

 5. Abusive Mom is a Big No

 Do you have time to think of other signs that your mom hates you when you already have an abusive mom?
 We bet no, you don’t.
 Whichever forms of abuse are expressed by her, an abusive mom is a big no. Always remind yourself that the word ‘abuse’ is not limited to physical actions of hitting, slapping, or kicking because words and actions can equally hurt you.
 Equip yourself by learning the patterns of verbal, emotional, financial, and psychological abuse, just in case.

 How do I know if my mother is emotionally abusive?